 Option 2: Machine Washing

-My husband throws all of his socks in with his regular clothes and dries them in the dryer.
-He claims it has no effect on the longevity of his socks, however, I’m not convinced.
+My husband throws all of his alpaca socks in with his regular clothes and dries them in the dryer.
+He claims it has no effect on the longevity of his socks, however, I’m not convinced because I can see the difference between our socks.
 My husband also throws all his whites in with his blacks and washes them together in a huge, overfull load.
-My advice is don’t be Jason.
+My advice is don’t be like Jason.
 Treat your socks with care so they can last you for many, many years.
+That means wash your socks in cold water and air dry.

 Favorite Alpaca Socks